Nicolau Pereira de Campos Vergueiro: Biography

-He was a senator and, with the abdication of emperor Pedro I on 7 April 1831, he was elected regent for the Provisional Triumviral Regency together with Francisco de Lima e Silva and José Joaquim Carneiro de Campos, as the emperor's heir, the young Pedro II, was only 5 years old and thus could not reign.
+He was a senator for ten consecutive terms and with the abdication of emperor Pedro I on 7 April 1831, he was elected regent for the Provisional Triumviral Regency together with Francisco de Lima e Silva and José Joaquim Carneiro de Campos, as the emperor's heir, the young Pedro II, was only 5 years old and thus could not reign.
 He integrated the cabinet of 13 September 1832, assuming the office of Minister and Secretary of State of the Empire's Affairs until 23 May 1833 and that of the Treasury until 14 December 1832.
-He held the Justice minitry in the May 22 cabinet, organized by Manuel Alves Branco, second Viscount of Caravelas and, on an interim basis, that of the Empire.
+He held the Justice ministry in the May 22 cabinet, organized by Manuel Alves Branco, second Viscount of Caravelas and, on an interim basis, that of the Empire.

+As a parliamentarian, Vergueiro championed liberal ideals and is recognized today as an early critic of slavery, largely because he helped establish Brazil's first society dedicated to promoting European colonization and "free labour".
+However, during the 1830s and 1840s, he amassed much of his wealth through a slave-importing business in the port of Santos.
+Vergueiro and his sons were among the town's largest slave traders, profiting from various forms of labour.
+After Brazil, under pressure from Britain, officially banned the transatlantic slave trade in 1830 – a ban that was widely ignored for years and as a result was tightened with the Aberdeen Act of 1845 – Vergueiro anticipated the eventual end of slavery and began advocating for the importation of European migrant workers as an alternative labour source.

-He was a senator for ten consecutive terms.
-As a parliamentarian, he always defended liberal and anti-slavery positions.
-In the 1840s and 1850s, he pioneered the introduction of European immigrants to his coffee farms in Limeira and Angélica farm, named after Vergueiro's wife.
+In the 1840s and 1850s, he pioneered the introduction of European immigrants – particularly from Germany and Switzerland – to his coffee farms in Limeira and Angélica farm, named after Vergueiro's wife.
+In 1846, he founded Vergueiro & Companhia Sociedade Civil de Agricultura e Colonização, which was the most important company in Brazil in the sharecropping system.
+In July 1847, a first experiment with European bonded labour started on the Ibicaba fazenda.
+Before departing from Europe, immigrants bound for Vergueiro’s lands were required to sign an indenture contract.
+Once in Brazil, they were subjected to strict oversight.
+He paid for the immigrants' trip but that meant that they were already in debt when they arrived in Brazil.